Guide to the Religions in Fiji© FijiPocketGuide.com

 Visitors to Fiji are welcome to join Sunday worship in churches across the islands.
 Churches are found in all towns and cities, as well as most villages.
 For the visitor, going to a Fijian church is an experience of listening to the powerful harmonies sung by the locals and enjoying the peaceful setting.

-Note that anyone going to a church in Fiji needs to cover their legs below the knees, cover the shoulders, and preferably wear smart to smart-casual attire.
+Note that anyone attending a church in Fiji needs to dress respectfully, cover their legs below the knees, cover their shoulders, and preferably wear smart-to-smart-casual attire.
 Think your Sunday best!

 Christian Denominations Represented in Fiji

-These are the main Christianity denominations found in Fiji in order of popularity:
+These are the main Christian denominations found in Fiji in order of popularity:

 • Wesleyan